Trade between the US and China is so extensive; shipping from China to the US is one of the hottest topics.

 Commercial Invoice:

-This document provides details about the transaction, including the description of the goods, their value, quantity, and terms of sale (Incoterms).
-It’s essential for customs clearance and valuation purposes.
+This is a document that contains information on the transaction involved, the description of goods, their value and quantity, and the terms of sale-abbreviated as Incoterms.
+This is a vital document meant for customs clearance and valuation purposes.

 Packing List:

-The packing list itemizes the contents of each package or shipment, detailing the type and quantity of goods.
-It assists customs officers in verifying the contents and facilitates accurate clearance.
+It is a list of the contents of each package or shipment, and the type and quantity of goods included to assist customs officers in verifying the actual contents to facilitate the processing of correct clearances.

 Bill of Lading (B/L):

-The bill of lading serves as a contract between the shipper and the carrier, detailing the shipment’s origin, destination, and terms of transportation.
-It also acts as a receipt for the goods and is necessary for claiming the cargo at the destination port.
+The Bill of Lading is a contract between the shipper and carrier in which the origin, destination, and the transportation method are stipulated.
+It is also utilized as a receipt of goods and is required for claiming the cargo at the destination port.

 Airway Bill (AWB) (for Air Shipments):

-Similar to a bill of lading but used for air freight shipments, the airway bill serves as a contract between the shipper and the airline.
-It includes essential information about the shipment and serves as a receipt for the goods.
+An airway bill , like a bill of lading (except for air freight shipments), is a contract between the shipper and the airline.
+It contains basic information about shipment and acts as a receipt of goods.

 Customs Declaration (Customs Entry Form):

-This form provides detailed information about the imported goods, their classification (using Harmonized System codes), value, country of origin, and other relevant data required by customs authorities for assessment and clearance.
+This form involves detailed information about the imported merchandise, including its classification by using Harmonized System codes, its value, and country of origin, among other relevant information that customs authorities need for assessment and clearance.

 Certificate of Origin:

-This document certifies the origin of the goods and may be required to qualify for preferential tariff treatment under free trade agreements or to comply with import quotas or restrictions.
+This is a document which authenticates the origin of the goods.
+It may be required to qualify merchandise for a preferential tariff treatment under free trade agreements or to observe import quotas or other restrictions.

 Import License or Permit:

-Some products may require an import license or permit issued by relevant authorities in the importing country, especially for regulated goods such as pharmaceuticals, food, or chemicals.
+It mainly pertains to the import license or permit in certain countries issued by the relevant authorities of the importing country, especially on regulated goods such as pharmaceuticals, food, or chemicals.

 Additional Documentation:

-The process of shipping goods from China and importing them for resale into the United States can be broken down into several key steps to ensure a smooth and successful transaction:
+Shipping goods from China and importing for reselling into the United States can be summarized into a number of key steps, which help in ensuring that the transaction is smooth and successful.

 Product Selection:

-Begin by carefully selecting the products you wish to ship.
-Conduct thorough market research to identify products with high demand in the USA and those commonly manufactured in China.
+First, pick what you will be shipping.
+Do thorough market research to identify those products that are on high demand in the USA and those commonly manufactured in China.

 Tariff and Regulation Research: